 Spelling differences between American and British English are enough to give writers fits.
 The same word is often spelled differently, depending on the background of the writer.
-There are many different spelling conventions between these two language communities, and none of them make life simpler for writers.
+There are many different spelling conventions between these two language communities, and none of them makes life simpler for writers.

 Aging and ageing, for instance, are two spelling variants of the same word.
 Americans often drop the final -e in words when adding a suffix, but the British are less likely to do so.